The Global Sumud Flotilla to Gaza: Everything you need to know

 Who are the people involved?

-According to the Global Sumud Flotilla website, the coalition comprises a range of people, including organisers, humanitarians, doctors, artists, clergy, lawyers, and seafarers, who are united by a belief in human dignity, the power of nonviolent action, and a single truth: the siege and genocide must end.
+According to the Global Sumud Flotilla, the coalition comprises a range of people, including organisers, humanitarians, doctors, artists, clergy, lawyers, and seafarers, who are united by a belief in human dignity, the power of nonviolent action, and a single aim: the siege and genocide must end.

 Although hundreds will set sail from the organised fleet, tens of thousands of others have registered to participate in the initiative.

-In a media briefing from Placa del Rei in Barcelona, Saif Abukeshek said the exact number will be specified later and that the details of the specific ports and ships have been withheld for security reasons.
+In a media briefing from Placa del Rei in Barcelona, Saif Abukeshek said the exact number would be specified later and that the details of the specific ports and ships were withheld for security reasons.

-The group estimates that the fleet will take between seven and eight days to make the approximately 3,000km (1,620-nautical-mile) journey to Gaza.
+The group estimates that the fleet will take seven to eight days to make the approximately 3,000km (1,620-nautical-mile) journey to Gaza.

 A flotilla is a group of boats or ships organised to deliver essential supplies, such as food, medicine and other materials, to regions in crisis.
-They are usually organised when traditional supply routes such as air and land corridors are blocked or inaccessible.
+It is usually organised when traditional supply routes such as air and land corridors are blocked or inaccessible.

 Since 2007, Israel has tightly controlled Gaza’s airspace and territorial waters, restricting the movement of goods and people.
-Even before the war, Gaza had no functional airports after Israel bombed and destroyed the Yasser Arafat International Airport in 2001, just three years after it opened.
+Even before the war, Gaza had no functional airports after Israel bombed and destroyed the Gaza international airport in 2001, just three years after it opened.

 Humanitarian and grassroots flotillas usually operate under the protection of international organisations and are governed by naval laws.

-Several Freedom Flotilla vessels have attempted to break the blockade of Gaza.
+Several Freedom Flotilla vessels have attempted to break the blockade of Gaza in the past.

 In 2008, two boats from the Free Gaza Movement successfully reached Gaza, marking the first breach of Israel’s naval blockade.
 The movement, founded in 2006 by activists during Israel’s war on Lebanon, went on to launch 31 boats between 2008 and 2016, five of which reached Gaza despite heavy Israeli restrictions.